Sphingolipids: Chemistry and Biochemistry

 Sphingolipid building blocks

-Ceramides are the precursors of a multitude of sphingo-phospho- and sphingo-glycolipids with an immense range of functions in tissues, and the properties and functions of these complex sphingolipids are quite distinct from those of the comparable glycerophospho- and glyceroglycolipids.
+Ceramides are the precursors of a multitude of sphingophospho- and sphingoglyco-lipids are required for innumerable purposes in tissues that are quite distinct from those of the comparable glycerophospho- and glyceroglyco-lipids.
 In animals, sphingomyelin has structural similarities to phosphatidylcholine, but has very different physical and biological properties, while the complex oligoglycosylceramides and gangliosides (glycosphingolipids), of which glucosylceramide is the precursor, have no true parallels among the glyceroglycolipids.
+Plants contain complex sphingophospholipids such as ceramide phosphorylinositol and phytoglycosphingolipids.

 Complex sphingolipids

-While it may be obvious that a well-balanced sphingolipid metabolism is important for health in animals, increasing evidence has been acquired to demonstrate that impaired sphingolipid metabolism and function are involved in the pathophysiology of many of the more common human diseases, which include diabetes, various cancers, microbial infections, Alzheimer's disease and other neurological syndromes, and diseases of the cardiovascular and respiratory systems.
-In humans, several important genetic defects in sphingolipid metabolism or sphingolipidoses have been detected, especially storage diseases associated with the lysosomal compartment where sphingolipids are catabolized.
+While it may be obvious that a well-balanced sphingolipid metabolism is necessary for health in animals, it has become evident that impaired sphingolipid metabolism and function are factors in the pathophysiology of many of the more common human diseases, which include diabetes, various cancers, microbial infections, Alzheimer's disease and other neurological syndromes, and diseases of the cardiovascular and respiratory systems.
+In humans, several genetic defects in sphingolipid metabolism or sphingolipidoses have been detected, mainly storage diseases associated with the lysosomal compartment where sphingolipids are catabolized.
 Sphingolipids and their metabolism are therefore likely to prove of ever-increasing interest to scientists.

 2. Some General Comments on Sphingolipid Metabolism

-The biosynthesis and catabolism of sphingolipids involves many intermediate metabolites, all of which have distinctive biological activities of their own.
+The biosynthesis and catabolism of sphingolipids involves many intermediate metabolites, all of which have biological activities of their own.
 In animals, the relationships between these metabolites have been rationalized in terms of a ‘sphingomyelin, sphingolipid or ceramide cycle’.
+Most of the reactions are reversible and the relevant enzymes are located in the endoplasmic reticulum, Golgi, plasma membrane and mitochondria,

 The sphingomyelin cycle

-Many different enzymes (and their isoforms) are involved, and their activities depend on numerous factors, including intracellular locations and mechanisms of activation.
+The many different enzymes (and their isoforms) in these processes require numerous factors for efficient operation, including intracellular locations and mechanisms of activation.
 Each of the various compounds in these pathways has characteristic metabolic properties, and these are discussed in more detail on the web pages describing the individual sphingolipids.
-Thus, free sphingosine and other long-chain bases, which are the primary precursors of ceramides and thence of all the complex sphingolipids, function as mediators of many cellular events, for example by inhibiting the important enzyme protein kinase C. Ceramides are involved in cellular signalling, especially in the regulation of apoptosis, cell differentiation, transformation and proliferation, and most stress conditions.
-In contrast, sphingosine-1-phosphate and ceramide-1-phosphate promote cellular division (mitosis) as opposed to apoptosis, so that the balance between these lipids and ceramide and/or sphingosine levels in cells is critical and necessitates exquisite control in each cellular compartment.
+Thus, free sphingosine and other long-chain bases, which are the primary precursors of ceramides and thence of all the complex sphingolipids, serve as mediators of many cellular events, for example by inhibiting the enzyme protein kinase C. Ceramides participate in cellular signalling, in the regulation of apoptosis, cell differentiation, transformation and proliferation, and most stress conditions.
+In contrast, sphingosine-1-phosphate and ceramide-1‑phosphate promote cellular division (mitosis) as opposed to apoptosis, so that the balance between these lipids and ceramide and/or sphingosine levels in cells is critical and necessitates exquisite control in each cellular compartment.

-The ‘structural’ sphingolipids, such as sphingomyelin, monoglycosylceramides, oligoglycosylceramides, gangliosides and sulfatides, all have unique and characteristic biological functions, some of which are due to their physical properties and location within raft nanodomains of membranes.
-Most of the reactions in the sphingomyelin cycle are reversible and the relevant enzymes are located in the endoplasmic reticulum, Golgi, plasma membrane and mitochondria, but the more complex sphingolipids are catabolized in the lysosomal compartment.
-Sphingolipids are especially important in providing the permeability barrier in skin, where they are characterized by the presence of ultra-long fatty acyl components as well as fatty acyl groups linked to a hydroxyl group at the terminal end of the N‑linked fatty acids (thereby generating a three‑acyl-chain rather than a two‑chain molecule).
+The ‘structural’ sphingolipids, such as sphingomyelin, monoglycosylceramides, oligoglycosylceramides, gangliosides and sulfatides, all have unique and characteristic functions, some of which are due to their physical properties and location within raft nanodomains of membranes; they are catabolized in the lysosomal compartment.
+Sphingolipids provide the permeability barrier in skin, where they are characterized by the presence of ultra-long fatty acyl components as well as fatty acyl groups linked to a hydroxyl group at the terminal end of the N‑linked fatty acids (thereby generating a three‑acyl-chain rather than a two‑chain molecule).

 Sphingolipid biosynthetic pathways in plants